Azure/azure-sdk/releases/2019-09-17/2019-09-17-java-preview3.md

 - Added synchronous interface to send and receive messages
 - Optimized EventProcessor implementation, added support for balancing partitions across multiple instances of `EventProcessor`.

+### Event Hub Checkpoint Store
+- Added reactive streams support using Project Reactor.
+- Provides an instance of BlobPartitionManager to your Event Processor.
+BlobPartitionManager uses Storage Blobs to store checkpoints and balance partition load among all instances of Event Processors.
+- Stores checkpoint and partition ownership details in Azure Storage Blobs.

 ### Key Vault Certificates
 - Added reactive streams support using Project Reactor.
 - Added support for authentication using azure-identity credentials and HTTP challenge based authentication, allowing clients to interact with vaults in sovereign clouds.